Alessioguan/Architecture-Selection-for-API-Rest-vs-GraphQL/README.md

 ## How to Use

 To explore the findings and data, clone this repository and review the provided datasets, code, and documentation.
+Please read the Architecture_Selection_for_API_Rest_vs_GraphQL.pdf for the project details.
 The project includes both the data collected for analysis and the implementation of the comparative CRUD applications in REST and GraphQL.